Azure/terraform-azurerm-lz-vending/header.md

 - Subscription creation and management group placement
 - Networking - deploy multiple vnets with:
-  - Hub & spoke connectivity
+  - Hub & spoke connectivity (peering to a hub network)
   - vWAN connectivity
   - Mesh peering (peering between spokes)
 - Role assignments

+> When creating virtual network peerings, be aware of the [limit of peerings per virtual network][vnet_peering_limit].

 We would like feedback on what's missing in the module.
 Please raise an [issue](https://github.com/Azure/terraform-azurerm-lz-vending/issues) if you have any suggestions.